jianzhongqi/jianzhongqi.github.io/_pages/awards.md

 ---

 * 2024, Best Vision Paper, SIGSPATIAL
+* 2024, Excellence in Teaching and Learning, School of Computing and Information Systems
 * 2022, Excellence in Research, School of Computing and Information Systems
 * 2021, Best Paper Runner-Up, SSDBM
 * 2021, Best Paper, ALTA